What Is Trauma-Focused Therapy (CBT)?

-In therapy, cognitive-behavioral therapy, or CBT, is used to treat many different mental health problems and help reverse different bad habits one may have.
-In this post, we will be looking at a special type of CBT, known as trauma-focused cognitive behavioral therapy, or TF-CBT treatment, is one area of focus.
+In therapy, cognitive behavioral therapy is used to treat mental health subjects such as trauma and post-traumatic stress disorder.
+A particular type of CBT known as trauma-focused cognitive behavioral therapy, or TF-CBT treatment, is one area of focus.
 What is it?
-Who can it help?
+Who can trauma focused therapy help?
 Let's find out.

 What Is CBT?

-Before we learn what TF-CBT is, let's first look at CBT.
-CBT is a form of therapy designed to eliminate bad thoughts and habits and replace them with more productive ones.
-For example, if you're depressed, you may always have thoughts telling you-you're not good enough and that you deserve everything that's coming to you.
+Before we learn what Trauma-Focused CBT is, let's first look at CBT.
+CBT (cognitive-behavioral therapy) is a form of therapy designed to eliminate bad thoughts and habits and replace them with more productive ones.
+For example, if you're depressed, you may experience thoughts telling you that you're not good enough and that you deserve everything that's coming to you.
 CBT would help you throw away those thoughts and replace them with more positive ones.
 CBT also helps with habits.
 For example, your procrastinating may be affecting your stress.
-CBT would help by teaching you how you can procrastinate a whole lot less.
+CBT would help by teaching you how you can procrastinate less.

 What Is TF-CBT?

-Trauma-focused cognitive behavioral therapy, as the name implies helps treat a traumatic experience.
-It is designed for younger people, children, and teens, as well as their families.
+Trauma-focused cognitive behavioral therapy, as the name implies, helps treat a traumatic experience.
+It is designed for younger people, children, and teens as well as their families.
 The goal is to help them all to get past traumatic experiences.
 Adults can also utilize the TF-CBT treatment model; however, it may be more effective for adolescents impacted by trauma, or in helping children deal with trauma.
 The Child Welfare Information Gateway lists it as an important therapy for children going through trauma.

-TF-CBT was the product of different researchers, including Esther Deblinger, Judith Cohen, and Anthony Mannarino.
-They wanted to learn more about how traumatized children and teens faced the difficulties in their lives.
-This leads to the development of TF-CBT, and it combined traditional CBT with family therapy, taking an approach that was trauma-sensitive.
+Trauma-Focused CBT was the product of different researchers, including Esther Deblinger, Judith Cohen, and Anthony Mannarino.
+They wanted to learn more about how children and teens who were traumatized faced difficulties in their lives.
+This leads to the development of Trauma-FocusedCBT, and it combined traditional CBT with family therapy, taking a trauma-sensitive approach.

-With all that said, how does TF-CBT work?
-It's, as we mentioned before, for younger people who are suffering from the psychological effects of trauma.
-It uses CBT, but also family and humanistic therapies as well.
+With all that said, how does Trauma-Focused CBT work?
+It's for younger people who are experiencing the psychological effects of trauma.
+It uses CBT as well as family and humanistic therapies.
 The treatment is usually less than 16 sessions, and it's seen as quite effective.
-Over four out of five children who go through TF-CBT can improve.
+Approximately four out of five children who go through TF-CBT can improve.

-TF-CBT is based on skills.
-To work, the family and the children need to practice the skills.
+Trauma-Focused CBT is based on skills.
+For it to work, the family and the children need to practice these skills.
 This may involve assignments at home.
-In the end, the goal is to let the family be able to continue these skills in an environment that is safe and healthy.
+In the end, the goal is to allow the family to continue practicing these skills in an environment that is safe and healthy.

-Some lessons TF-CBT can teach are techniques such as relaxation, trauma narrative, psychoeducation, conjoint sessions, future safety skills.
+Trauma-Focused CBT can teach relaxation, trauma narrative, psychoeducation, and future safety skills.
 Therapists will also meet with families in joint sessions rather than individually to help family members develop skills together.
-For Trauma-Focused CBT to work, there needs to be a great relationship between all parties involved.
-Therapy can help all parties strengthen their relationships and learn their coping skills.
-The parent can help support the child this way as well.
-The counselors give families the tools needed to help the child be able to deal with their trauma.
+For Trauma-Focused CBT to work, there needs to be a significant relationship between all parties involved.
+Therapy can help all parties strengthen their relationships and learn better coping skills.
+Parents can help support their children this way as well.
+The counselors give families the tools needed to help the children deal with their traumas.